enkodellc/blazorboilerplate/README.md

 This project is licensed under the terms of the [MIT license](LICENSE).

 ## News

+### 0.1.6 - In Progress
+- Email confirmation on Registration
+  - Setup Email Configuration in server appsettings.json
+  - Set "RequireConfirmedEmail": true in appsettings.json

 ### 0.1.5
 - Added Azure DevOps Pipeline for build status